Mass media in Indonesia: Radio

 Before the reform, radio was regulated by the government through Directorate General of Radio, Television, and Film of the Department of Information.
-Radio is currently regulated by the independent Indonesian Broadcasting Commission (KPI) as well as the Ministry of Communication and Information Technology for frequency matters.
+Radio is currently regulated by the independent Indonesian Broadcasting Commission (KPI) for content matters as well as the Ministry of Communication and Information Technology for frequency matters.
 There are about 3,000 live radio stations throughout Indonesia, but only a few broadcast nationally.

 Examples include Sonora and Prambors in the nation's capital, Radio Istara in Surabaya, Swaragama in Yogyakarta, and Global FM Bali in Denpasar.
 Private radio stations carry their own news bulletins and foreign broadcasters can supply programmes.

 Radio Republik Indonesia (RRI) is the public radio network of Indonesia.
 It has a national news network, as well as regional stations in major cities throughout the country.
 Voice of Indonesia is its division for overseas broadcasting.

 There are now also several digital radio stations in Jakarta and Surabaya, based on Digital Audio Broadcasting (DAB) and Hybrid HD-Radio (IBOC).
 There are also several Indonesian radio stations that stream live on the internet.

 Television

-Like the radio, before the reform era television broadcasting was also regulated by the government through Directorate General of Radio, Television, and Film of the Department of Information, but currently regulated by the KPI as well as the Ministry of Communication and Information Technology for frequency matters.
+Like the radio, before the reform era television broadcasting was also regulated by the government through Directorate General of Radio, Television, and Film of the Department of Information, but currently regulated by the KPI for content matters as well as the Ministry of Communication and Information Technology for frequency matters.
 Television and radio traditionally have been dominated by government networks, but private commercial channels have been emerging since the introduction of RCTI in the Jakarta area in 1988.
 By early in the new century, the improved communications system had brought television signals to every village in the country, and most Indonesians could choose from 11 channels.

-In addition to the public broadcaster TVRI, there were dozens of national private channels, the best known are Indosiar, RCTI, SCTV, Metro TV, and Trans7.
+In addition to the public broadcaster TVRI, which operated three national channels, there were dozens of national private channels, the best known are Indosiar, RCTI, SCTV, Metro TV, and Trans7.
 Some channels have a specific orientation, for instance, Global TV, which initially offered broadcasts from MTV Indonesia, and MNCTV (formerly Indonesian Educational Television, or TPI) which originally carried only educational programming but expanded into quiz programs, sports, reality shows, and other popular entertainment.
 There were also 54 local television stations in 2009, such as Bali TV in Bali, Jak TV in Jakarta, and Pacific TV (now Kompas TV Manado) in Manado.